Philadelphia Art Museum: The Carl Otto Kretzschmar von Kienbusch Collection

 The museum also houses the armor collection of Carl Otto Kretzschmar von Kienbusch.
 The Von Kienbusch collection was bequeathed by the celebrated collector to the museum in 1976, the Bicentennial Anniversary of the American Revolution.
 The Von Kienbusch holdings are comprehensive and include European and Southwest Asian arms and armor spanning several centuries.

 On May 30, 2000, the museum and the State Art Collections in Dresden, Germany (Staatliche Kunstsammlungen Dresden), announced an agreement for the return of five pieces of armor stolen from Dresden during World War II.
 In 1953, Von Kienbusch had unsuspectingly purchased the armor, which was part of his 1976 bequest.
 Von Kienbusch published catalogs of his collection, which eventually led Dresden authorities to bring the matter up with the museum.

 Special exhibitions

-The Philadelphia Museum of Art organizes several special exhibitions each year.
+The Philadelphia Art Museum organizes several special exhibitions each year.
 Special exhibitions have featured Salvador Dalí in 2005, Paul Cézanne in 2009, Auguste Renoir in 2010, Vincent van Gogh in 2012, Pablo Picasso in 2014, John James Audubon and Andy Warhol (et al.) in 2016, Winslow Homer and John Singer Sargent in 2017, and the Duchamp siblings—Marcel, Gaston, Raymond and Suzanne—in 2019.
 A Jasper Johns exhibition is planned for 2021.

 In 2009, the museum organized Bruce Nauman: Topological Gardens, the official United States entry at the 53rd International Art Exhibition, more commonly known as the Venice Biennale, for which the artist Bruce Nauman was awarded the Golden Lion.

 Administration

 Directors

-Below is the list of directors of the Philadelphia Museum of Art since its inception.
+The directors of the Museum since its inception are: